aguecida/TSnake/README.md

 ## Setup

+* Navigate to the root directory in a command shell
-* Run `npm install` while in root directory
+  * Run `npm install` to install dependencies
-* Run `npm start` while in root directory to start application in watch mode
+  * Run `npm start` to build and start the application in watch mode